The History of FTQ360

-The FTQ360 name comes from its historic use for measuring First Time for Quality.
+The FTQ360 name comes from its historic use for measuring work done right the first time (first time quality).
 The scope has broadened beyond quality but the legacy lives on.
 Performance is seen from every angle, hence the 360.

 FTQ360 has grown from its humble beginnings to become a mobile application software that helps you manage, track, report and collect data for quality and safety inspections.
-It even has built-in punch features that allow you to create punch lists wherever you are and whenever you find an issue.
-Giving you a consistent quality and safety control process that’s easy for everyone to follow.
+FTQ360 is the only software to directly track first-time quality work using it’s “FTQ” checkpoint status, which is a patented technology.
+It even has built-in punch features on the checklist screen so that you can create punch lists wherever you are and whenever you find an issue.
+This gives you a consistent quality and safety control process that’s easy for everyone to follow.